colespen/2P-OOP-Math-Game/README.md

-A simple addition game using Ruby, OOP and prompts in the terminal.
+A simple addition game using Ruby, OOP and prompts in the command-line.